 The attainment at Key Stage 1 and Key Stage 2 has been excellent and reflects the amount of effort and resourcing that has been given to Teaching and Learning to ensure that the children make as much progress as possible.
-Attendance across the site is outstanding and above 97%, above the national average, the school has a good reputation in Darlington.

-The junior school is rated as good by Ofsted and the infant school outstanding.
+Attendance across the site is down due to the effects of COVID but still well above the national average, the school has a good reputation in Darlington.
+The junior school is rated as good by Ofsted 2018 and the infant school outstanding 2008.